-- Cannabis Tax A gross receipts tax of 1% to 5% on marijuana business and permits the City to tax businesses that do not have a physical presence in the City.
-This measure was adopted by voters in November 2018 (Prop D). - Franchise Tax A tax for the use of city streets and rights-of-way on cable TV, electric, natural gas, and steam franchises.
+- Parking Tax A 25% tax for off-street parking spaces.
+The tax is paid by occupants and remitted monthly to the City by parking facility operators.
+In accordance with Charter Section 16.110, 80% of parking tax revenues are transferred from the General Fund to the MTA's Enterprise Funds to support public transit. - Sugar Sweetened Beverage Tax A one cent per ounce tax on the distribution of sugary beverages.
+This measure was adopted by voters on November 9, 2016 (Prop V) and took effect on January 1, 2018. - Stadium Admission Tax A tax between \$0.25 and \$1.50 per seat or space in a stadium for any event, with some specific exclusions. - Cannabis Tax A gross receipts tax of 1% to 5% on marijuana business and permits the City to tax businesses that do not have a physical presence in the City.
+This measure was adopted by voters in November 2018 (Prop D) but the tax does not go into effect until January 1, 2021. - Franchise Tax A tax for the use of city streets and rights-of-way on cable TV, electric, natural gas, and steam franchises.

-Table A-15 reflects the City's actual tax receipts for fiscal years 2015-16 through 2018-19, and budgeted receipts for fiscal year 2019-20.
+Table A-16 reflects the City's actual tax receipts for fiscal years 2016-17 through 2018-19, and budgeted receipts for fiscal years 2019-20 through 2021-22.